Skip to main content

 Why trust our experts?

-Jennifer Clements, MD, MSEd, NBHWC, is a board-certified physician and health coach who is passionate about achieving optimal health through healthy lifestyles.
-Clements is a diplomate of the American Board of Obesity Medicine and the American Board of Integrative Medicine.
+Jennifer Clements, MD, MSEd, NBHWC, is a board-certified physician and health coach who believes in achieving optimal health through healthy lifestyles.
+She’s a diplomate of the American Board of Obesity Medicine.

 Patricia Pinto-Garcia, MD, MPH, is a medical editor at GoodRx.
 She is a licensed, board-certified pediatrician with more than a decade of experience in academic medicine.